Properties of current sheets in two-dimensional tearing-mediated incompressible magnetohydrodynamic turbulence: Abstract

 \section{Abstract}

-It is well known that the nonlinear evolution of magnetohydrodynamic (MHD) turbulence generates intermittent current sheets.
+It is well known that the nonlinear evolution of magnetohydrodynamic (MHD) turbulence generates current sheets.
 In the solar wind turbulence, current sheets are frequently observed and they are believed to be an important pathway for the turbulence energy to dissipate and heat the plasma.
 In this study, we perform a comprehensive analysis of current sheets in a high-resolution two-dimensional simulation of balanced, incompressible MHD turbulence.
 The simulation parameters are selected such that tearing mode instability is triggered and plasmoids are generated throughout the simulation domain.
 We develop an automated method to identify current sheets and accurately quantify their key parameters including thickness ($a$), length ($L$), and Lundquist number ($S$).
 Before the triggering of tearing instability, the current sheet lengths are mostly comparable to the energy injection scale.
 After the tearing mode onsets, smaller current sheets with lower Lundquist numbers are generated.
-We find that the aspect ratio ($a/L$) of the current sheets scales approximately as $S^{-1/2}$, i.e. the Sweet-Parker scaling.
-While a power-law scaling between $L$ and $a$ is observed, no clear correlation is found between the upstream magnetic field strength and thickness $a$.
+While power-law scaling relations between $L$ and $a$ and between $a/L$ and $S$ are observed, no clear correlation is found between the upstream magnetic field strength and thickness $a$.
 Finally, although the turbulence energy shows anisotropy between the directions parallel and perpendicular to the local magnetic field increment, we do not observe a direct correspondence between the shape of the current sheets and that of the turbulence ``eddies.''
 These results suggest that one needs to be cautious when applying the scale-dependent dynamic alignment model to the analysis of current sheets in MHD turbulence.